Anatomy Survey Scans Dublin

 Finding out the baby’s sex

 If you’d like to know, the sonographer can often determine the baby’s sex at this scan.
-This isn’t guaranteed—it depends on the baby’s position and image clarity on the day.
+This isn’t guaranteed—it depends on the baby’s position and the clarity of the image on the day.

 How long does it take for an anatomy scan?